Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Measurement efficiency in sp-QCNN

 \subsection{Measurement efficiency of local observable}

 First, we show that the translational symmetry of $V_i$ and circuit splitting allow for parallel computation and improve the measurement efficiency of local observables.
-A key property of sp-QCNN is the equivalence of expectation values for all the qubits.
-Let us recall that the unitary transformation of the entire sp-QCNN, $U$, is translationally symmetric (see Eq.~\eqref{eq: Usym}).
+A key property of the sp-QCNN is the equivalence of expectation values for all the qubits.
+We recall that the unitary transformation $U$ of the entire sp-QCNN is translationally symmetric [Eq.~\eqref{eq: Usym}].
 This symmetry leads to

 where $\rho$ is an input state satisfying Eq.~\eqref{eq: rhoi}, and we have used $\rho=(T^\dag)^{j-1} \rho T^{j-1}$ and $T^{j-1} Z_1 (T^\dag)^{j-1} = Z_j$.
 This equation indicates the equivalence of the expectation values for all the qubits, i.e., $\braket{Z_i} =\braket{Z_j}$ for any $i$ and $j$.
 This argument can be applied to other single-qubit Pauli operators, leading to $\braket{X_i} =\braket{X_j}$ and $\braket{Y_i} =\braket{Y_j}$.
 Figure~\ref{fig: meachnism}(a) graphically illustrates this equivalence, which can also be proved by translating the circuit.